Adopted by the Extraordinary General Assembly, Sunny Beach, May 25, 2012

 11.2 Individuals elected to the Executive Committee by the General Assembly are elected for a period of 4 years (the Term).

-11.4 It is desirable that both genders are represented in the Executive Committee and that ExCom Officers and ExCom Members come from different countries in order to provide as wide a vision as possible
+11.3 It is desirable that both genders are represented in the Executive Committee and that ExCom Officers and ExCom Members come from different countries in order to provide as wide a vision as possible.

-11.6 The ExCom Officers may serve on the Executive Committee for a maximum of three consecutive terms of 4 years.
+11.5 The ExCom members, including Officers may serve on the Executive Committee for a maximum of three consecutive terms of 4 years.

 ART 12 – Election of ExCom Officers and ExCom members to the Executive Committee

 12.1 Election of ExCom Officers shall be by secret ballot at a General Assembly except where the number of nominations is equal to the number of vacancies, in which case it may be by a show of hands if it is a unanimous request of the General Assembly.

 12.2 Where an election takes place for a single office the result shall be by a simple majority.

 12.3 Where there are two or more vacancies then the candidates with the highest and second highest number of votes shall be elected.
 Where there is an equal number of votes for the second, third and succeeding candidates, a second round of voting shall take place in order to select the second place and any subsequent places.